Wetar Strait: Fishing

-In East Timor, involvement in fishing is low by comparison with other small island countries.
+In Timor-Leste, involvement in fishing is low by comparison with other small island countries.
 Along the country's portion of the north coast of Timor island, and around Atauro, including within the strait, fishing levels are higher than elsewhere in the country, other than in pockets along parts of its south coast.
 Many of the fishers fish part time or seasonally, and are otherwise occupied in additional activities such as carpentry, labouring or security work.
 Most of the fish landings are of small pelagic species, including short-bodied mackerel, sardines (Clupeidae), halfbeaks and scads (Carangidae).

 Tourism

-East Timor's whale watching industry is focused on the Ombai-Wetar route, and has been growing rapidly since the 2010s.
+Timor-Leste's whale-watching industry is focused on the Ombai-Wetar route, and has been growing rapidly since the 2010s.
 Annual migrations of whales and dolphins along the route provide some of the best and most accessible whale watching in the world.

 Dolphins, and even more so the smaller whale species, such as short-finned pilot and melon-headed whales, can be spotted in Wetar Strait all year round.
 Between October and December, the strait becomes a major migratory route: many species, both large and small, can be observed, including blue, beaked, humpback, sperm, killer, short-finned pilot and melon-headed whales, together with very large dolphin pods.

-Cetaceans migrating along the route are often very close to the north shore of East Timor.
+Cetaceans migrating along the route are often very close to the north shore of Timor-Leste.
 The coastal mountains around Subaun, on the strait between Dili and Manatuto, include cliffs and hillsides with excellent panoramic views.
 Networks of local residents record cetacean movements and behaviour, and then report it in 'real time' to researchers and Dili-based whale watching tour operators.